JohannesBuchner/nway/README.rst

      *--prior* specifies the density of false positives.
 E.g. nx/(1887*15e+18)

-3) weighting based on properties of close objects versus distant objects (optional)
+3) optional: weighting based on properties of close objects versus distant objects

      A magnitude histogram of input catalogue matches is compared to the magnitude histogram of the full input catalogue.